 What is the difference between a pool house vs ADU?

-When deciding between an accessory dwelling unit and a pool house, there are a few important distinctions that will determine how the unit is classified.
-The bottom line is that an ADU provides complete independent living facilities, including a full kitchen with a sink, fridge and cooking appliances.
-ADUs must also include a bathroom.
-Meanwhile, a pool house is considered a non-habitable structure and is devoted exclusively to an accessory use.
-This makes the title “pool house” somewhat misleading.
-Instead, it is better suited as a home for your pool toys, towels, and summertime snacks.
-Other accessory uses include art or music studios, recreation rooms, and workshops.
+When choosing between an ADU and a pool house, there are a few key differences to consider.
+An ADU offers complete independent living facilities.
+It includes a full kitchen with a sink, fridge, and cooking appliances.
+ADUs also have a bathroom.
+In contrast, a pool house is a non-habitable structure for accessory use.
+This makes the term “pool house” somewhat misleading.
+It’s better suited for pool toys, towels, and summertime snacks.
+Other uses for such structures include art or music studios, recreation rooms, and workshops.

 Is it better to build a pool house or an ADU?